 Geoff Ronning’s Stealth Seminar is not set up for do-it-yourselfers like myself, who want quick and easy solutions.
 His system uses a helpdesk that sets up the webinars for clients.
 I found the process too cumbersome.

 I tend to use WebinarJam for live online events and EasyWebinar Plugin for automated webinars.

 What Kind of Registration Pages Can You Use?

 When you run a webinar, what you need is a great registration page that inspires people to sign up, right?

 Both EWP (EasyWebinar Plugin) and WJ (WebinarJam) offer a range of registration page designs.
 None are particularly striking.

-However, it’s easy to integrate EWP with LeadPages (which has arguably the best landing pages) and also with OptimizePress.
+However, it’s easy to integrate EWP with LeadPages [Full Disclosure: I am a compensated advisor and affiliate for Leadpages] and also with OptimizePress.

 WebinarJam’s landing pages are more attractive than EWP’s.
 However, if you want to integrate WJ with Leadpages, you’re in for a technical nightmare.
 I’ve figured out how to do it – but it’s a complex, ten-step procedure.